whatmakeart/whatmakeart.github.io/content/sewing/sewing.md

 ### Domestic vs Industrial Machines

 Domestic or consumer sewing machines are cheap and versatile.
-Most can to a multitude o stitch types but because they are not single purpose built they tend to do each task worse than a dedicated machine.
-For example, on multi-purpose domestic machine may have an edge stitch function to try to capture fraying fabric edges, but it would be no match for even a domestic serger.
+Most can sew a multitude of stitch types but because they are not single purpose built they tend to do each task worse than a dedicated machine.
+For example, a multi-purpose domestic machine may have an edge stitch function to try to capture fraying fabric edges, but it would be no match for even a domestic serger.

-All domestics sewing machines can sew in a straight line, but they will be limited in the thickness of fabric that they can sew through, and the number of layers of even thin fabric that they can sew through as well as how thicker thread can't be used.
+All domestics sewing machines can sew in a straight line, but they will be limited in the thickness of fabric that they can sew through, and the number of layers of even thin fabric that they can simultaneously sew through as well as the maximum thread weight that can be used.
 Generally, if one is careful, they can work around these issues.
 But eventually the strength and specific built purpose of industrial machines is essential to make sewn objects.

 #### Basic Sewing Machine Parts